Don't get ripped off by credit card skimming

 Here are recommendations to reduce the risk of being a skimming victim:

 - Never allow your debit card to be swiped away from your view.

 - Cover PIN and ZIP code entries when in public.

-- When using a debit card, do not type in your PIN; instead, select the credit option as consumers have greater protection under credit card transaction laws.
+- When using a debit card, do not type in your PIN; instead, select the credit option as consumers have greater protection under credit-card transaction laws.

-To conclude, be aware that skimming is happening, and do your part to reduce the chances that you'll become a victim.
+Be aware that skimming is happening, and do your part to reduce the chances that you'll become a victim.

 To learn more about these threats and how to protect yourself and your family from Identity Theft, you can read my past newsletters at the Merchants Identity Theft Educational Website at www.idtheftedu.com.

 Skimmers Steal Customer Card Info at Stores

 Shopping at some of your favorite stores may cost you more than what you bargained for.